BBK-PiJ-2016-50/cw-temple/README.md

 ### Escape Phase
 Once the orb has been found the escape phase begins.
 The cavern completely changes, however the explorer is provided with the exact layout of the cavern.
 Tiles may also contain gold.
 The explorer must collect as much gold as possible and find the exit before the time runs out.
-A further issue to deal with is that the time does not decrease sequentially and is dependent on the weighted values edges that connect the nodes of the cavern.
+A further issue to deal with is that the time does not decrease sequentially and is dependent on the weighted values of the edges that connect the nodes of the cavern.
 The implemented solution uses Dijkstra's algorithm to find shortest routes between nodes.
-At each point an optimal route from the current position to the gold tile is generated.
+At each point an optimal route from the current position to the nearest gold tile is generated.
 In the same step the optimal route from that gold tile to the exit is calculated.
 The nodes that form this route each have edges of different values.
 These are added together and compared to the time remaining.
 If this value is less than the time remaining, the explorer can go and collect the gold from the tile, and the route to the tile is added to a bestRoute list.
 At each step this process is repeated, and the bestRoute list is gradually built up.